 If you are questioning ‘why’ or hesitant, there are a lot of pros to making a music video.
 No matter where you are in your musical journey, a music video can help your band draw itself to the front of a crowded interweb full of endless music.
 They engage your existing fans, draw in new fans and YouTube fanatics, and can even help attract the attention of labels.

-First thing’s first, you need to know what song you are going to use for the video.
+First things first, you need to know what song you are going to use for the video.
+You also need to know what platform you want your music video to go on, for example, you can search for how to make a music video for Youtube, on Youtube.
 You may already have a song, and that is great!
 If not, here are some things to consider:

-Are you looking for a high energy music video with synchronised skateboarders?
+Are you looking for a high-energy music video with synchronized skateboarders?
 You will probably want your song to have the energy to carry those visuals.
 A lot of the type of video will depend on the track, as it should mirror and amplify what is happening musically and lyrically.

 This is my personal preference, which I will touch on a bit later.